Farrell to miss entire Six Nations

 Farrell, who has not played since limping out of England's win over Australia in November was set to make his comeback for Saracens last weekend.

-However, he injured his other ankle in a training-ground collision.
+However, he injured his other ankle in a collision while training at Saracens.

 Farrell is set to undergo surgery later on Wednesday with Saracens saying they expect him to be out for eight to 10 weeks.